wtyngh/Cheating_Discriminator/README.md

-# BAC (Berkeley Anti-Cheat): detecting cheating in Counter-Strike: Global Offensive
+# BAC (Berkeley Anti-Cheat): CSGO Player Cheating Discriminator

 In this project, we implemented a series of machine learning techniques to determine whether a player is cheating in the CSGO game using a CSGO cheating dataset on Kaggle.